crazycats100a/R1CBU-hamclock-web/Readme.v1.3.txt

 v1.3
 Minor change
-Added link to "Show Hamclock"
+Added link to "Show Hamclock", which opens a new tab with Hamclock when it's running

 v1.2
 Based on R1CBU v0.31.2 Franco Venturi version